cloud-gov/cg-site/content/docs/apps/experimental/private-egress.md

 We will provide you with details for the connection that includes:

- - Egress IPs from cloud.gov to expect all traffic
+ - Egress IPs from cloud.gov to expect your traffic
- - A Pre-Shared Key (PSK) used for encryption
+ - Configuration details for the endpoint encryption, including a Pre-Shared Key (PSK)
- - In some cases, a configuration file for your endpoint
+ - The CIDR of the isolated subnet so you can setup routing across your endpoint
- - More information on how to deploy your applications to your specific segment of the platform
+ - More information on how to deploy your applications to your isolated segment of the platform

 The connection will be initiated and maintained from your end.
 This might require that you monitor and healthcheck the connection from your side.
 If at any point the connection is closed, your applications will not be able to access your private network(s).